yuliangguo/OmniFusion/README.md

 We trained and evaluated our method on three datasets [Stanford2D3D](http://buildingparser.stanford.edu/dataset.html), [360D](https://vcl3d.github.io/3D60/), [Matterport3D](https://niessner.github.io/Matterport/).

+FYI, a standard pre-process of the original Matterport3D dataset is applied for the development of 360-image-based depth estimation.
+Given the downloaded original dataset, the 360 images and depth maps are rendered by a matlab scrpt included in this [repo](https://github.com/alibaba/UniFuse-Unidirectional-Fusion/blob/main/UniFuse/Matterport3D).

 ## Pre-trained models

 Our [pre-trained models](https://drive.google.com/drive/folders/1b6mZJhF3j914AZ6TOGXrqgtGcHzHUAOc?usp=sharing) are provided for direct evaluation.